StellaMighty/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello   This adds exection command to everybody chmod 007 hello   This grants access only to the other users chmod 753 hello   This sets the permission of owner, group and others chmod --reference==olleh hello This mirrors the permissions in file olleh to hello
+chmod ugo+x hello   This adds exection command to everybody chmod 007 hello   This grants access only to the other users chmod 753 hello   This sets the permission of owner, group and others chmod --reference==olleh hello This mirrors the permissions in file olleh to hello chmod -R ugo+x .
+This adds execute permission to all subdirectories of the current directory